64kramsystem/personal_notes/bash.md

 - `!$`       last argument of last command
 - `!<n>`     executes the `<n>`th command
 - `$$`       current pid
+- `$!`       pid of last backgrounded process; doesn't work with `sudo -b`, which requires manual processing

 Parameter variables; WATCH OUT!!
 When inside a function, they refer to the function: